PubNubDevelopers/ios-push-notifications-tutorial/README.md

 	```
 2. Open your project in Xcode.
 Sign in using your developer account if you have not done so.
 3. In the project navigator, click on the project file.
 In the Targets section, click on your project.
 4. In the General tab, enter a unique Bundle Identifier by appending something like -push at the end of the ID.
-APNs identifies your application in a provisioning profile by combining a Team ID (generated by Apple) and your Bundle Identifier as an explicit App ID to be able to use certain capabilities, including receiving push notifications for your application.
+APNs identifies your application in a provisioning profile by combining a Team ID (generated by Apple) and your Bundle Identifier as an explicit App ID to be able to use certain capabilities, including receiving mobile push notifications for your application.
 5. Click on the Signing & Capabilities tab.
 6. Ensure that the checkbox for "Automatically manage signing" is checked.
 7. In the Signing section, ensure that your developer account is selected in the Team drop-down.
 8. Ensure the Bundle Identifier is the same as that in the General tab.
-9. Add Push Notification support to your application by clicking on the + symbol, search for "push notifications", and then double click the Capability to add to your application.
+9. Add Mobile Push Notification support to your application by clicking on the + symbol, search for "push notifications", and then double click the Capability to add to your application.
 10. This application utilizes the PubNub Swift SDK and Chat Components for iOS libraries.
 Add these packages by clicking on File -> Add Packages and entering the following package URL: https://github.com/pubnub/chat-components-ios.
 11. Navigate to AppDelegate.swift.
 At the top of the file, ensure that the PubNub library necessary to be able to use the PubNub Swift SDK is already imported.
-Add the UserNotifications library to be able to use push notifications in your project.
+Add the UserNotifications library to be able to use mobile push notifications in your project.
 12. Connect and register physical Apple Device.
 13. Build and run app by pressing the play button.
 14. Send and receive messages, and view past messages from other users.